Heathrow among airports hit by delays after ‘cyber attack’ on check-in provider

 “This has a large impact on the flight schedule and will unfortunately cause delays and cancellations of flights.”

-Brussels Airport has advised passengers to check their flight status with their airline and only travel to the airport if their flight is confirmed.

-A statement on the Berlin Airport website said: “Due to a technical issue at a system provider operating across Europe, there are longer waiting times at check-in.
+A statement on the Berlin Airport website said there are longer waiting times at check-in.

 Collins Aerospace said it is working to resolve the issue as soon as possible.